NK Cell Based Non-Myeloablative Transplantation in Acute Myeloid Diseases

 - Related donor (sibling, parent, offspring, parent or offspring of an HLA identical sibling) 12-75 years of age.
 (It is recognized individual institutions may have differing donor age guidelines.
 This is acceptable as long as no donor is younger than 12 years or older than 75 years).

-- At least 40 kilograms
+- Body weight of at least 40 kilograms

 - In general good health as determined by the medical provider